g-leech/argmin-gravitas/_posts/2018-08-31-of-broadness-and-rank.markdown

 published:	true
 visible: 	1

-summary:    Investigating one predictor of long-term intellectual status.
+summary:    Investigating one possible predictor of long-term intellectual status.
 confidence:	60%.
 The data are a convenience sample from a skewed subpopulation.
 categories:
 count:		1100